 8 Accessibility and clarity

 The statistics are published in Nyt fra Danmarks Statistik in Konjunkturstatistik (Main Indicators).
-Statistics are also available from Statbank Denmark at: www.statistikbanken.dk.
+Statistics are also available from Statbank Denmark at: www.Statbank.dk.
 The aggregate index is published on the Internet at: Price indices.

 Annual publications: Statistical Ten-Year Review and the Statistical Yearbook.

 8.1 Release calendar

 The publication date appears in the release calendar.
 The date is confirmed in the weeks before.

 8.2 Release calendar access

 The Release Calender can be accessed on our English website: Release Calender.

 8.3 User access

-Statistics are always published at 9:00 a.m. at the day announced in the release calendar.
+Statistics are always published at 8:00 a.m. at the day announced in the release calendar.
 No one outside of Statistics Denmark can access the statistics before they are published.
-Theme publications etc. may be published at other times of the day.
-The National Statistician can decide that such publications may be released before their official publication time, e.g. to the media and other stakeholders.

 8.4 News release

 Press release, in Danish.